joinsukesh/Stratum/README.md

 But that's not all.
 This module also includes serialized items for a demo page that showcases the code included in the solution.
 This could be a useful starting point for your own development, allowing you to focus on customizing and refining the code rather than building everything from scratch.

+The code is on .NET Framework 4.8.
 I have tested this module with <i>Sitecore 10.3</i>, but it might work with other versions too.

 The following sections explain its key features, and could help you streamline your Sitecore development process.
 So, let's get started!